hpzhang94/hpzhang94.github.io/index.md

 I am a tenure-track assistant professor in the information and computer sciences (ICS) department of <a href="https://www.ics.hawaii.edu/"><u>University of Hawaii at Mānoa</u></a>.

-#### I am looking for self-motivated PhD/Master students and research interns to join my lab!
+#### I have 2 openings for Fall 2025 for self-motivated PhD students.

 ## Biography